ABISprotocol/ABIS/specification_labordayweekend.md

             c.
 Code which provides more than microdonations within a transactional framework, such as, but not limited to, [decentralized markets](https://github.com/OpenBazaar/OpenBazaar) that provide an opportunity to integrate decentralized giving preferences.

     c.
-Additional use cases with suggested code snippets to be published here on Sept.
-1, 2014
+Additional use cases, examples of giving processes, and more, will be added here at a later date.